George Rous, 3rd Earl of Stradbroke: Personal life

-Death

-The 3rd Earl of Stradbroke died on 20 December 1947 and was succeeded by his eldest son.
+Lord Stradbroke died on 20 December 1947 and was succeeded by his eldest son, John.
 His widow, the Dowager Countess of Stradbroke, died in an accident on 14 April 1949.

 Honours

 In addition to the honours noted above, the Earl of Stradbroke was made a Companion of the Order of the Bath in 1904 and a Commander of the Royal Victorian Order in 1906.
 He was a Knight of the Order of St John and held the Grand Cross of the Order of the Savior of Greece.